VertigoRay/VertigoRay.github.io/_posts/2018-07-15-management-and-self-regulation.md

 *Yes, I've recently studied SMART goals.*

 > Setting goals give you long-term vision and short-term motivation.
-> It focuses your studying of knowledge, and helps you to organize your time and your resources so that you can make the most of your life.
+> It focuses your studying of knowledge and helps you to organize your time and your resources so that you can make the most of your life.

 *Sounds a lot like self-management, doesn't it?*
 By setting sharp, clearly defined goals, you can measure and take pride in the achievement of those goals.
-Setting both short and long-term goals that are relvant to a path, will aid you in attaining those long-term goals.
+Setting both short and long-term goals that are relevant to a path, will aid you in attaining those long-term goals.
 You'll see forward progress in what might previously have seemed a long pointless grind.
 You will also raise your self-confidence, as you recognize your own ability and competence in achieving the goals that you've set.